-In addition, the accumulation rate and the position of the patient also contribute to the fatality.
-In addition, air infusion rates of more than 1.5 ml / kg / min are associated with bradycardia and cardiovascular decompensation.
+In addition, the accumulation rate and the patient’s position also contribute to the fatality.
+In addition, air infusion rates of more than 1.5 ml/kg/min are associated with bradycardia and cardiovascular decompensation.

 The true incidence of any air vascular embolism is uncertain due to presumed occurrences during procedures with subclinical responses.
-Furthermore, it is difficult to document as a cause of death due to air absorption prior to autopsy.
+Furthermore, it is difficult to document a cause of death due to air absorption before autopsy.

-There are numerous case reports in the literature that describe air embolism from various causes.
+Numerous case reports in the literature describe air embolism from various causes.
 The occurrence is probably more familiar as a complication of central venous catheterization.

 Multiple additional clinical settings have reported the occurrence of air embolism.

 These include, but are not limited to, disconnected central venous catheters, air travel, endoscopic retrograde collapse pancreatography (ERCP), hemodialysis, trauma, laparoscopic insufflations, open heart surgery, lung biopsy, radiological procedures, childbirth, head, and neck surgery and diving.